kotaid/ui-design-daily-coded/README.md

 This is the coded part of what the owner of UI Design daily is doing.

-each component will have the design file attached to it, design are from **https://www.uidesigndaily.com**
+each component will have the design file attached to it, designs are from **https://www.uidesigndaily.com**

 __wish me luck  :blush:.__